Bardolph-Automation-Inc/bardolph/README.rst

   lsc scripts/evening.ls
   python -m __generated__

-The generated Python module relies on the Bardolph python library.
+The generated Python module relies on the Bardolph Python library.

 If you want to use this module in your own Python code, you can import the and call the function `run_script()`.
 However, because the module is not